Wordius/zola-wordius/content/reading/index.md

 - The Pillars of the Earth, Ken Follett
 - The Hammer of Eden, Ken Follett
 - [The Gang That Wouldn’t Write Straight](https://amzn.to/4bFWfIC), Marc Weingarten
-- Die of Shame, Mark Billingham&emsp;*A weird one.
+- Die of Shame, Mark Billingham&emsp;&ensp;*A weird one.
 I’m not sure I liked it.
 The case is run by Tanner, right up until the end when Inspector Thorne and his sidekick, Dr Hendricks make their first appearance.
 Is this a signal Thorne’s on his way out?*
 - The Last Dance, Mark Billingham
 - [Micro](https://amzn.to/4aGd6d8), Michael Crichton
 - State of Fear, Michael Crichton